JingyiChris/exSEEK/README.md

 > **Note:**
 > * `config/example.yaml`: configuration file with frequently adjusted parameters, such as file paths and mapping parameters.
 > * `config/default_config.yaml`: configuration file with additional detailed parameters for each step.
+The default file is not supposed to be changed.
+If you want to adjust parameters contained in this file, you can add your adjusted parameters in `config/example.yaml`.
-> * `config/machine_learning.yaml`: configuration file with parameters used for feature selection and classification step.
+> * `config/machine_learning.yaml`: configuration file with parameters used for feature selection and classification steps.
+If you want to adjust parameters contained in this file, you can add your adjusted parameters in `config/example.yaml`.
 > * `data/example/batch_info.txt`: table of batch information.
 > * `data/example/compare_groups.yaml`: table for definition of positive and negative samples.
 > * `data/example/sample_classes.txt`: table of sample labels.